Azure/MachineLearningNotebooks/how-to-use-azureml/machine-learning-pipelines/README.md

 1. [pipeline-batch-scoring.ipynb](https://aka.ms/pl-batch-score): This notebook demonstrates how to run a batch scoring job using Azure Machine Learning pipelines.
 2. [pipeline-style-transfer.ipynb](https://aka.ms/pl-style-trans): This notebook demonstrates a multi-step pipeline that uses GPU compute.
 This sample also showcases how to use conda dependencies using runconfig when using Pipelines.
 3. [nyc-taxi-data-regression-model-building.ipynb](https://aka.ms/pl-nyctaxi-tutorial): This notebook is an AzureML Pipelines version of the previously published two part sample.
+4. [file-dataset-image-inference-mnist.ipynb](https://aka.ms/pl-pr-filedata): This notebook demonstrates how to use ParallelRunStep to process unstructured data (file dataset).
+5. [tabular-dataset-inference-iris.ipynb](https://aka.ms/pl-pr-tabulardata): This notebook demonstrates how to use ParallelRunStep to process structured data (tabular dataset).

  ![Impressions](https://PixelServer20190423114238.azurewebsites.net/api/impressions/MachineLearningNotebooks/how-to-use-azureml/machine-learning-pipelines/README.png)